 The RX 580 provides gamers with top-end performance and long-lasting durability.
-It's a good budget graphics card for less than $200, and it out performs a lot of other cards in its class.
+It's a good budget graphics card for less than $200, and it outperforms a lot of other cards in its class.
 It's even capable of playing VR games with ease.
-However, the 1366Mhz speed isn't the most impressive.
+However, the 1366Mhz clock speed isn't the most impressive.
 It's plenty of processing speed to satisfy most people, but it's a little too slow for people who demand a lot from their graphics cards.

 2. MSI GAMING GeForce RTX 2060

 There aren't a whole lot of extra features to talk about.
 That's one of the reasons that we only suggest this card to people who are looking for raw power.
 It has some performance advantages over cheaper cards, but it doesn't bring as much value to the table.
-However, it does come with a digital copy of Anthem.
-So, that's one bonus feature that adds a little bit of value to the overall package.
+However, it does come with a digital copy of Anthem, so that's one bonus feature that adds a little bit of value to the overall package.

 3. ASUS ROG Strix Radeon RX 560

-The Strix RX 560 is a low budget graphics card that provides just enough power to let you get into PC gaming.
+The Strix RX 560 is a low-budget graphics card that provides just enough power to let you get into PC gaming.
 It's not very powerful, but it can handle the majority of new games on moderate settings or higher.
 For less than $140, that's actually pretty impressive.

 It has 4GB of V-RAM, and it has a clock that can be boosted to 1285MHz.
 It also has 1024 stream processors to help speed it up a little bit.
 If you're the type of gamer that likes RGB lighting, you'll be happy to know that the Strix RX 560 has RGB lighting installed, and it's programmable to look and behave the way you want it to.

-4. MSI Gaming GeForce GTX 1660 Ti
+5. MSI Gaming GeForce GTX 1660 Ti

-It has a powerful GeForce GPU, a 1750MHz clock, 6GB of the latest V-RAM technology, and it's compatible the GeForce Experience software that NVIDIA created to monitor their graphics cards.
+It has a powerful GeForce GPU, a 1750MHz clock, 6GB of the latest V-RAM technology, and it's compatible with the GeForce Experience software that NVIDIA created to monitor their graphics cards.
 It also has a pre-installed tuning utility that allows you to manage its settings.